maddy-foley/job-tailor/README.md

 # Job Tailor

-written in JavaScript utilizing pdfkit.
+written in node.js and sqlite3 with pdfkit library.

 Goals: to create a pdf generator to help job seekers tailor their job applications.
 The current project will start as a commandline application.